-Our effective income tax rate was 23.9% in 2012, 25.8% in 2013 and 25.3% in 2014, respectively.
+Our effective income tax rate was 25.8% in 2013, 25.3% in 2014 and 34.7% in 2015, respectively.

 ROC law offers preferential tax treatments to industries that are encouraged by the ROC government.
 The ROC Statute for Upgrading Industries, which expired at the end of 2009, entitled companies to tax credits for expenses relating to qualifying research and development, personnel training expenses, purchases of qualifying machinery and investments in the newly emerging, important and strategic industries; provided that the shareholders' meeting of such ROC companies did not resolve to forfeit the shareholders' tax credit benefit in exchange for such ROC companies' five-year tax holiday.
 The tax credits could be applied within a five-year period.
 The amount from the tax credit that could be applied in any year (with the exception of the final year when the remainder of the tax credit could be applied without limitation to the total amount of the income tax payable) was limited to 50% of the income tax payable for that year.
 Under the ROC Statute for Upgrading Industries, Himax Taiwan, Himax Semiconductor, Himax Display, Himax Analogic, Himax Media Solutions and Himax Imaging, Ltd. were granted tax credits at rates set at a certain percentage of the amount utilized in qualifying research and development, and personnel training expenses.
-The balance of unused investment tax credits totaled \$6.0 million and \$4.7 million as of December 31, 2013 and 2014, respectively.
+All remaining tax credits under this program were utilized by December 31, 2015.

 On May 12, 2010, the Statute for Industrial Innovation was promulgated in the ROC, which became effective on the same date except for the provision relating to tax incentives which went into effect retroactively on January 1, 2010.
 Compared to the ROC Statute for Upgrading Industries, the Statute for Industrial Innovation provides for less tax credits.
-The Statute for Industrial Innovation entitles companies to tax credits for qualifying research and development expenses related to innovation activities but limits the amount of tax credit to only up to 15% of the total research and development expenditure for the current year, subject to a cap of 30%
+The Statute for Industrial Innovation entitles companies to tax credits for qualifying research and development expenses related to innovation activities but limits the amount of tax credit to only up to 15% of the total qualifying research and development expenditure for the current year, subject to a cap of 30% of the income tax payable for the current year.
+Moreover, any unused tax credits provided under the Statute for Industrial Innovation may not be carried forward.
+All tax credits generated under this program have been utilized.